lisakaufmannsec/Food-eHANPP/README.md

 •	Food supply (see above)

-•	Three random GDD data collections representing the median (=here: mean), lower uncertainty interval (2.5°) for mean intake and the upper uncertainty interval (97.5°) for mean intake (replacing original data
+•	Three random GDD data collections representing the median (=here: mean), lower uncertainty interval (2.5°) for mean intake and the upper uncertainty interval (97.5°) for mean intake (replacing original data); no action required

-•	Five sheets stored in look_up.xlsx containing country groups, food groups, urban and total population, dry matter content and calorie content
+•	Five sheets stored in look_up.xlsx containing country groups, food groups, urban and total population, dry matter content and calorie content; no action required

 While the product-level HANPP dataset (Zenodo) and food supply (Github) have to be downloaded and the path changed accordingly, the remaining inputs are linked to Github and do not require any changes in the code.